A government rebuke for ITV news editor after 'conversion therapy' story

 Leaks already showed government sees Brand as campaigner

 This is not in fact the first time that the government has hinted that it perceives Paul Brand to be a campaigner, not an impartial journalist.
 In March this year, a document outlining how the government intended to drop its plans to ban 'conversion therapy' was leaked to ITV News.
 It was reported on by none other than Paul Brand.
-(It is noteworthy that Paul Brand's husband, Joe Cuddeford, works for the Cabinet Office as deputy director.)

 The ITV leak had a section on 'Media handling' of the decision, and said this: